 We quickly expanded the ministry to include a Friday and Saturday night youth outreach, which eventually became Lighthouse Coffee Bar.
 There were major renovations to the shopping center, now church building.
 In 2007, the pawnshop in front of the church came up for sale, and we were able to purchase it, renovating the structure to become the new home of Lighthouse Coffee.
 The building next door also came up for sale, and Lighthouse Healing Center was birthed, a place for counseling, prayer, and ministry to body, soul, and spirit.

 In October of 2019, a tornado formed right over our property and devastated all three of our buildings.
 The structure worst hit was what we called The Venue, part of the former shopping center where we had held many youth concerts and church fellowship events.
 The entire building was rendered inoperable.
 The Coffee Bar was least damaged and re-opened in a couple of days.
-The Healing Center opened back up in early 2020, and we expect our main building to be finished in the Fall of 2020.
+The Healing Center opened back up in early 2020, and our beautiful new worship auditorium opened in March of 2022.

 The Lighthouse Family remains strong.
 We have met in the patio of the Coffee Bar, at a city park, at J.A.
 Vitovsky Elementary School, in many homes as Connect Groups, and, during the COVID-19 pandemic, online via live-stream.